Organizing Committee

 Assistant Professor, Faculty of Engineering and Applied Science, Ontario Tech University, Canada

-Summer School Leader
+Summer School Co-Chairs

 Mohamed El-Darieby